 The association advocates the interests of the independent grocery and convenience store industries on state legislative and regulatory issues that could significantly impact the business operations of our retailer and wholesaler member companies.
-Our strength is in our members and WFIA represents almost 500 unique and diverse members in every corner of the state.
+Our strength is in our members and WFIA represents unique and diverse members in every corner of the state.

 WFIA 2020 Priority Issues

 - Retail Theft: WFIA supports amending the definition of theft to include the act of concealment of the property with the intent to deprive another person of its use and benefit.
 This allows store personnel or law enforcement to stop a person inside the store who is concealing an item in store with the intent to remove the item from the store without paying.
 Currently, loss prevention personnel must wait until the person leaves the store which has led to violent interactions in addition to an inability to stop the loss.

 - Plastic Bag Ban: WFIA supports a statewide plastic bag ban as long as state law prevails over local law, there is a fee of at least $0.10 per compostable and paper bag, that the technical specification of the bags are industry standards and that the Legislature mandate that DOE implement a statewide consumer education on the new mandate for at least 60 days prior to the effective date of the law and at least 60 days following implementation.

-- Secured Scheduling: WFIA opposes bills that would impose secure scheduling or predictive scheduling on the independent grocery industry.
+- Secure Scheduling: WFIA opposes bills that would impose secure scheduling or predictive scheduling on the independent grocery industry.
 These proposals would significantly impact costs for WFIA members based on experience in Seattle.
 Increasing costs for independent grocers results in increasing food costs for Washington’s citizens and puts unnecessary strains on many communities around the state.
 The proposals also decrease the flexibility in scheduling that many of our employees need to pursue additional schooling or take care of their families.